cisco/ChezScheme/README.md

 Main additions to Chez Scheme in the Racket variant:

- * AArch64 support
+ * AArch64 code generation

- * Portable bytes (pb) support, which is mainly useful for bootstrapping a build on any supported platform, but can also be linked with libffi for full functionality without code generation or run-time code modification

- * Unboxed floating-point arithmetic and flvectors
+ * Unboxed floating-point arithmetic, flvectors, and faster multiplication and division for large exact numbers

  * Type reconstruction during optimization (especially for safe code)